 GO TO IOWA: Its caucuses are the opening act of the nomination contest.

-Biden: Yes, spoke at Sen. Tom Harkin's fall 2013 steak-fry fundraiser.
+Biden: Yes, spoke at Sen. Tom Harkin's fall 2013 steak-fry fundraiser, a must-stop for many Democrats seeking to compete in the leadoff caucuses.
 Raised money for Iowa congressional candidate Jim Mowrer.

 Clinton: No, avoiding big primary/caucus states.